Diplomatic missions

 General information

-After 2020, the situation as a whole has stabilized, especially in the largest city of Bujumbura and the capital, Gitega.
-However, travel to Burundi is not recommended, especially outside the two cities.
-Only in cases of extreme urgency should travel to areas near the borders with Rwanda and the DRC.
+Since 2020, the situation has been generally stabilized, especially in the largest city, Bujumbura, and in the capital, Gitega.
+However, travel to the Republic of Burundi is not recommended, especially outside the two cities mentioned.
+Only in cases of extreme urgency travel to areas close to the borders with Rwanda and the Democratic Republic of the Congo.

-Foreigners residing in the country are advised to avoid being close to crowded places.
-The increasing criminal activity is a growing problem.
+Foreigners staying in the country are advised to avoid places with large crowds.
+The level of crime is a growing problem.

 Particular vigilance should be exercised at night.

-In Burundi, demonstrating sexual orientation is prohibited and punishable under local law.
+In the Republic of Burundi, the display of sexual orientation is prohibited and punishable under local law.

-Exports of local currency are allowed within 2000 Burundian francs.
+The export of local currency is allowed within the limit of 2,000 (two thousand) Burundian francs.
 There are no restrictions on the export of foreign currency.

-Passengers by car are required to take out insurance at the border for the period of their stay in the country.
-The road infrastructure is in a very bad condition.
-An international driving license is required when driving.
+Car travellers are required to take out insurance for the duration of their stay in the country.
+The road structure is in very poor condition.
+An international driving licence is required to drive.

 Travel papers and visas

-Entry into Burundi is allowed upon presentation of a certificate of vaccination against yellow fever.
+Entry into Burundi is permitted on presentation of a yellow fever vaccination certificate.

-Bulgarian citizens traveling to Burundi (holders of ordinary, official and diplomatic passports) need a visa, which they can obtain at the Burundian embassy in Moscow.
+Bulgarian citizens travelling to Burundi (holders of regular, official and diplomatic passports) need a visa which they can obtain at the Embassy of Burundi in Moscow.

-Tourist and business visas are issued for a stay of up to 30 days.
+Tourist and business visas are issued for stays of up to 30 days.

-In the case of a business trip, the applicant is required to submit a letter from the employer or business partner in Burundi.
+In case of business travel, the applicant needs to submit a letter from the employer or business partner in Burundi.

-No transit visas are required for passengers who do not leave the airport and continue on their route, presenting the relevant evidence, such as air ticket, etc.
+Transit visas are not required for passengers who do not leave the airport and continue on their route, providing appropriate proof, such as an air ticket, etc.

-There must be at least one full blank page in the passport in order for the entry visa for the country to be affixed to it.
-There should be no previous visa on the back of this page other than border control stamps.
+Your passport must have at least one completely blank page so that the entry visa can be affixed to it.
+There should be no other visa stamps on the back of this page other than the border control stamps.
 The international passport must be valid for at least six months from the date of entry into the country.

 Competitive service

-In extreme cases – such as a damaged, lost or stolen passport, Bulgarian citizens can apply for an Emergency Travel Document at the embassy of any EU Member State in the Burundian capital Bujumbura.
+In extreme situations — in case of damage, loss or theft of a passport, Bulgarian citizens can apply for an Emergency Travel Document at an Embassy of an EU Member State in Bujumbura.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.